Artur Smolyaninov: Biography

-In January 2023, Smolyaninov was charged after allegedly making "anti-Russian" comments in an interview with Novaya Gazeta Europe.
-In the interview, he had stated that he would fight for Ukraine, not Russia, if he was forced to take part in the war.

-Artur Smolyaninov is also a musician and has a band titled cheLovek which he founded after leaving Russia and moving to Riga, Latvia.
+Smolyaninov is also a musician and has a band titled cheLovek which he founded after leaving Russia and moving to Riga, Latvia.
 The band released their first music video in 2024.

-Since January 2025, he has been the host of the podcast «Переживём» (“We’ll Survive”) on Deutsche Welle.
+Since January 2025, he has been the host of the podcast «Переживём» ("We’ll Survive") on Deutsche Welle.

 At the 2025 Prague Independent Film Festival, Artur received the Best Actor Award for his role in the film I Never Said Goodbye by director Yev K'banchik.
 It is his first role in English language.

+In 2025 Smolyaninov appeared in the short film Extremist by Aleksandr Molochnikov.

+In 2026, the film Minotaur by Andrey Zvyagintsev starring Smolyaninov, won the Grand Prix at the 79th Cannes Film Festival.